Language Translation

 Residential Onsite Septic System

-The Building Department will need a letter from the Environmental Division before a building permit can be issued.
+The Building Department will need a letter from the Environmental Division confirming facts about your septic system before a building permit can be issued.
 You MUST contact the Environmental Division to inquire if there are any records of a septic system on file.
-If you are in the process of a new construction house and repair or replacement systems, once the septic permit issued, a copy of the new construction septic permit will be provided to the building department once it is purchased and picked up.
+If no septic system is on file with our department, you must obtain a septic system inspection and provide inspection results.
+If you are in the process of a new construction house and repair or replacement systems, once the septic permit is issued, a copy of the new construction septic permit will be provided to the building department once it is purchased and picked up.
 This will act as the letter to obtain the building permit.

 A failing septic system is a system that exhibits one or more of the following: